 The Romans built the Baths of Diocletian over 2000 years ago.
 The ruins, still found in Rome, show the largest bath house structure in the Empire.
 Communal-style bathing saw a revival during the Ottoman Empire.
 The Victorians adopted the practice, and it spread throughout the British Empire and Western Europe.

 Roman baths featured rooms of varying temperatures, stimulating circulation and detoxifying the body.
 A bather began in a relaxation room, building up a good sweat with a steady flow of hot, dry air.
 Either a cold dip, cold splashing or another hot room followed.
 Then the scrub, followed by massage and a cooling room for relaxation.

-> Two of the most common types of baths today are still based on those two practices.
-These are are the Moroccan hammam and the Turkish bath.
+Two of the most common types of baths today utilise these two practices.
+These are the Moroccan hammam and the Turkish bath.
 The Moroccan hammam is often favoured because of its use of steam over water.
 Steam softens the skin, relaxes the mind, and opens the pores for a deep cleansing experience.
-The Turkish bath uses dry heat and will often have a plunge pool for cooling off.
+The Turkish bath uses dry heat and will typically have a plunge pool for cooling off.

-> The hammam continues to be an integral part of Middle Eastern and North African culture.
+The hammam continues to be an integral part of Middle Eastern and North African culture.
 Beautiful, old bath houses are as much a place to gather and talk, as it is a place to relax and clean yourself.

-> 'Sparties', or spa parties are common occurrences on Saturday nights.
-Spas turn into bars where there are light shows and alcohol is served.
-The spas are open year-round
+'Sparties', or spa parties, are common occurrences on Saturday nights.
+Spas turn into bars where there are light shows and alcohol.
+The spas are open year-round.

-> Iceland's near constant volcanic activity creates a constant flow of geothermal water.
+Iceland's near constant volcanic activity creates a constant flow of geothermal water.
 The country has many spa facilities, most notably the Blue Lagoon.
 It was here that silica from geothermal water helped to cure psoriasis.